DEGIRO ReviewOpen Account

 There are numerous languages supported, but you will face charges for making these calls.
 When sending an email the response time are pretty good, but more and more people like to send correspondence through the Degiro social media accounts as these get replied to very quickly.
 All in all, this is a quality customer service offering.
 The main drawback is not having access 24/7 to the support team.

-In general, Degiro focuses on being a low-cost broker that gives you access to a wide range of financial products and markets.
-Other secondary aspects such as education and in-depth analysis is not a concern for the broker.
+In general, brokerfocuses on being a low-cost broker that gives you access to a wide range of financial products and markets.

-You will be hard-pressed to find a discount broker that is better regulated than Degiro.
+You will be hard-pressed to find a discount broker that is better regulated than this broker.
 It is regulated in its home country of the Netherlands, as well as being under the scope of the UK’s FCA.
-This means that you can sleep easy, knowing that your investments will be well protected.
 In terms of the security of the actual platform, there is SSL encryption used to keep your personal and financial data safe and sound.

 In terms of the exact sums for investor protection, individual client accounts are protected up to €20,000 through the Dutch Investor Protection Scheme.
 This is a bit low when compared with a lot of the other brokers in the sector today, which may be a concern for some traders.